rcpurdue/nbtmpl/README.md

 The code relies on [widgets](https://en.wikipedia.org/wiki/Graphical_widget) and [callbacks](https://en.wikipedia.org/wiki/Callback_(computer_programming)) methods.
 Once it's up and running, the code waits for the user to make changes to user interface widgets.
 But widget updates also work in both directions.
 When the user interacts with a widget in their browser, an assigned callback method runs.
 And when some code changes a widget, those changes appear in the browser.

 For example, the view object creates a button named "filter_btn_apply".
-The controller specifies that, when this button is pressed, its "cb_apply_filter()" method should be called ("view.filter_btn_apply.on_click(self.cb_apply_filter)").
-The "cb_apply_filter()" method then directs the model to perform the query and then updates the view's output widget, "view.filter_output".
+The controller specifies that, when this button is pressed, its "when_apply_filter()" method should be called ("view.filter_btn_apply.on_click(self.when_apply_filter)").
+The "when_apply_filter()" method then directs the model to perform the query and then updates the view's output widget, "view.filter_output".

 ## Develop and Test

 ### Install dependecies on your workstation
 This project requires Python, Jupyter, and a number of Python packages.
 One options is to manually install the packages listed under "dependencies" in `environment.yml`.
 Simply use your OS's package manager and/or the `pip` command.
-Another option is to use the Andaconda package management system to create an isolated environment.
+The recommended  option is to use the conda package management system to create an isolated environment.
 This prevents package installations from affecting your other projects.

 ### (optional but encouraged): Use Conda
 1. Install [Anaconda](https://www.anaconda.com/products/individual) on your workstation.